State's cases rise by 11,682 after 2 days above 13K; deaths increase by 72, one day after 96

 Five deaths are among youths 14 and under, including a 6-year-old from Hillsborough, two 11-year-olds, a boy in Miami-Dade and a girl in Broward.
 The class hasn't changed since Sept.
 26.

-Four other juveniles are among the 33 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade.
-That is the same number since Sept.
+Four other juveniles are among the 34 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade.
+The class increased by one after being 33 since Sept.
 25.

 55 and older: 94 percent of fatalities with 62 percent 75 and older.
 Smaller percentage tested positive – 27 percent age 55 and older and 6 percent 75 and older.